mmistakes/minimal-mistakes/_pages/cryptocurrency-and-the-blockchain/cryptocurrency-and-the-blockchain.md

 # The Technology

 As a developer, engineer, and mathematician, the crypto space appeals to all of my interests.
-Some of the tools, technologies, and concepts I am learning to provide value to the area are:
+Some of the tools, technologies, and concepts I am learning/have learned to provide value to the area are:

 -   **Rust** - A powerful programming language.